Shortsub/report/SECURITY.md

 Then this issue will be fixed confidential by the involved collaborators.

-After fixing the needed parts in the software, a decision will be made if this issue will be
+If fixing the needed parts in the software are done, a decision will be made if this issue will be either

 * published with CVE, published without CVE or kept private.